shipio/knowledgebase/content/distribution/crashlytics-ios.md

 This script will find the IPA name and the location of the Crashlytics plugin.
 If those statements don't find the correct locations, you can set them manually.
 Be sure to leave quotes around the usage of `$IPA_NAME` and `$CRASHLYTICS` since the locations may have spaces in them.

-Plug in your api-key, build-secret, comma-separated-emails and you should be set.
+Plug in your API key, build secret, and comma separated list of emails.
+You should be set!